jmicmoore/react-redux-simple-bootstrap/README.md

 * [Using template engines with Express](http://expressjs.com/en/guide/using-template-engines.html)

-## Adding React and Babel Loader for transpiling React, ES6 and JSX syntax to Javascript (tag v0.0.5)
+## Step 5 - Adding React and Babel Loader for transpiling React, ES6 and JSX syntax to Javascript

 1. From the command line, install React and React DOM into your DEV dependencies